 The first thing to know is that you’ll be asked to pay the first month of rent and the security deposit when you sign a lease.
 After that, you'll be expected to get the rent to your landlord by the first of every month.

+You need to touch base with your landlord to see what they prefer.
 About half of renters in the U.S. pay rent with a check.
 The other half pay with some kind of online tool.
-If your landlord accepts online rent payments then they're using a software platform for landlords like RentCafe, Clickpay, Yapstone, Appfolio, Realpage, Yardi, or Entrata.
+If your landlord accepts online rent payments, then they're using a software platform for landlords like RentCafe, Clickpay, Yapstone, Appfolio, Realpage, Yardi, or Entrata.
 They'll send you a link as soon as your lease is signed.
 Then, you’ll have a choice if you want to pay using ACH payments, a debit card, or a credit card.

 When is it legal for my landlord to raise my rent?

 Unless there is a clause in your lease explicitly stating this to be the case, it's never legal for a landlord to raise the rent during a lease term.
-That being said, you can almost always expect your rent to increase when your lease comes up for renewal.
+That being said, you can probably expect your rent to increase when your lease comes up for renewal.

 Is it ever legal for me to stop paying rent?